-Hinako, Yuzu and Lime are each able to “equip” up to three of these support characters, and in simple terms each character provides a special ability that gradually charges up as the battle progresses, and which can subsequently be unleashed by hitting their corresponding button when a prompt appears in combat.
+Hinako, Yuzu and Lime are each able to “equip” up to four of these support characters, and in simple terms each character provides a special ability that gradually charges up as the battle progresses, and which can subsequently be unleashed by hitting their corresponding button when a prompt appears in combat.
 The support abilities range from direct attacks to buffs and healing, and each provides a unique animation that is another means through which you can truly get a feel for each of these characters are — whether it’s tennis player Rin doing a formidable serve right into a boss’ face, or wannabe journalist Ako yelling into a microphone and jumping around like a crazy person to “motivate” the party.

 So what of those “Fragments” we discussed earlier?
 Well, they’re what the game has instead of a conventional “equipment” system.
 Each Fragment acquired through the main story or progressing in a character’s Bond Episode has a specific effect, either as a passive upgrade to the character as a whole or an upgrade to a specific skill that you attach the Fragment to.